M-younus88/Task-manager-Application/README.md

 # Task-manager-Application

-The following repo consists of components includes in the projext to add required functions
+The following repo consists of components includes in the project to add required functions